karayabin/universe-snapshot/universe/Ling/Light_AjaxFileUploadManager/doc/api/Ling/Light_AjaxFileUploadManager/Util/LightAjaxFileUploadManagerRenderingUtil/printField.md

-LightAjaxFileUploadManagerRenderingUtil::printField — Prints the html field using the given form, and assuming the js file uploader client (aka fileUploader) is used.
+LightAjaxFileUploadManagerRenderingUtil::printField — Prints the html field using the given field array, and assuming the js file uploader client (https://github.com/lingtalfi/jsFileUploader) is used.